citiesense/docs/pages/02-Areas.md

 - Instantly perform complex spatial analysis of data from a range of public sources, such as US Census data on demographics and municipal data on the individual tax lots in the Area.
 - Add your own insight about properties in the Area by creating _Projects_ in your Citiesense Account.

-To learn more about Areas, please visit the _Areas Documentation_